Vienna & Salzburg by First Class Rail

 Day 9 – Zurich to London – Homeward Bound

-Savour your final morning before you make your way the short distance back to Zurich station to join the super-fast TGV service back to Paris.
-Relax with an at seat snack as you watch the mountainous scenery fade to picturesque French countryside before you arrive into Paris Gare de Lyon station.
+Savour your final morning before you make your way back to Zurich station to join the super-fast TGV service back to Paris.
+Relax as you watch the mountainous scenery fade to picturesque French countryside before you arrive into Paris Gare de Lyon station.
 Here your taxi transfer will whisk you across Paris to the Gare du Nord for the last connection of your journey by Eurostar back to London.
 Reminisce over the highlights of your trip to Austria before your train arrives back into the bustling metropolis of London for the last stage of your journey home.